 Surveys are simply groups of polls.
 The polls show together on the attendee’s screen (unless you choose to show polls separately).
 They are run and closed together.

 Create a new survey

-This is the default if you don't pick Entry or Standalone.
+This is the default if you don't pick Entry Survey.
 These surveys can be run at any time and don't require any special conditions.
 By default, all polls inside them are mandatory.

 This survey is shown to all attendees upon entering the meeting.
 Attendees must complete it before going to any of the platform’s features.
 You must have one mandatory poll, but the rest can be optional.

 In other surveys, attendees see all the polls on the same screen.
 This option shows each poll separately, making it look like a regular poll.
 However, when you start a survey that shows questions separately, all the polls will be launched.

 Note: Instructional divider text will not work with this option.